Palesa-Christina/COS760-GROUP7/README.md

 **Why kept separate from the Group 7 corpus:**
 - The Group 7 distantly-supervised corpus (in Stage 1) was constructed independently and is the training source.
-- Merging both datasets would change the structure of the reference benchmark and make evaluation ambiguous.
+- Merging both datasets would change the structure of the reference benchmark and make the evaluation ambiguous.
 - By keeping them separate, an evaluation of how well models trained on the Group 7 corpus transfer to independently annotated Setswana data is conducted, making the Setswana corpus contribution a meaningful and honest test of generalisation.